shivannis/xandr-docs-public/xandr-docs/finance/understanding-your-invoice.md

 ---
-title: Microsoft Invest - Understanding Your Invoice
+title: Finance - Understanding Your Invoice
 description: Learn Annotated descriptions of the contents of your Microsoft Advertising invoices. ms.date: 10/28/2023 ms.custom: finance
 ---

-# Microsoft Invest - Understanding your invoice
+# Finance - Understanding your invoice

 Annotated descriptions of the contents of your Microsoft Advertising invoices.